akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She became more serious.

-"The barons will whisper. <SOMEONE> will not be pleased."
+"The barons will whisper.
+The noble houses will be displeased."

-Henry considered this, "A little diplomacy, then.
+Henry considered this, "We can afford a little diplomacy, then.
 But a tame wolf is still a wolf."

 She met his eyes.
 "Depends on the wolf."